raoul2000/yii2-assoc/BUILD-DEPLOY.md

 ## Tasks for building

-The main task for building the project (the default task) builds source and vendor and produce a folder ready to deploy :
+The main task for building the project (the default task) builds *source*, *vendor*, and produces a folder ready to deploy :
 ```
 gulp
 ```